 Before the slew of vs.-enhanced sequels, and long before the regrettable Godzilla 1985 and/or 1998’s Roland Emmerich-directed reboot, audiences cowered before the mighty original Gojira.
 If the special effects haven’t aged particularly well, the nuclear-powered subtext in Ishirô Honda’s 1954 classic is still plenty powerful, lending the movie a degree of sobering potency uncommon in films starring dudes in rubber suits.
 Tim Brayton of Antagony & Ecstasy is just one of the many critics who have deemed it a “masterpiece,” adding, “even in its most generic elements, it’s never just a monster movie, but a fantastic depiction of how humans survive and struggle.”

-The Monster: Unnamed, though director Joon-ho Bong refered to it as “Steve Buscemi.”
+The Monster: Unnamed, though director Joon-ho Bong referred to it as “Steve Buscemi.”

 It Came From: The Han River in Seoul.